overeemm/overeemm.github.com/_posts/2012-03-11-how-to-make-your-blog-beautiful-across-devices.markdown

 ---
 layout: posts
 title: Developing, previewing and debugging on mobile devices: how to make your blog beautiful across devices
-categories: [adobe shadow, css3, responsive design, mobile web]
+categories: [adobe-shadow, css3, responsive-design, mobile-web]
 ---
 This week I spotted [Adobe Shadow][1]: a tool for developing, previewing and debugging websites on mobile devices.